 Google’s Android operating system is the most popular mobile OS in the world.
 There’s a reason for it!
 Almost every manufacturer makes phones that run on the operating system and Android phones are available in a variety of price ranges with even the most expensive ones costing less than what Apple sells their phones for.
 While it all sounds amazing, there are some bugs and glitches.
 Here, we are going to talk about Android P issues and ways to fix them.

-Google has no direct control over the devices, same as Microsoft can’t determine the hardware specs of every computer that runs Windows 10.
-It leads to multiple bugs, dropped calls and battery issues, but there are some simple fixes that you can try.
+Google has no direct control over the devices, just as Microsoft can’t determine the hardware specs of every computer that runs Windows 10.
+This can lead to multiple bugs, dropped calls and battery issues, but there are some simple fixes that you can try.
 We have listed some of the most common Android P issues and how to fix them without having to wait for a software update or a visit to the service center.

 Common Android P issues and their fixes

 Ever since users updated their phones to the latest Android P operating system, they have constantly complained that there have been frequent connectivity issues.
 Some say their Bluetooth no longer works, while others couldn’t browse the web or watch videos when using their 4G or Wi-Fi connection.

 Method 1: Make Changes to the Network and Internet Settings Page